-A description of material legal actions in which we are currently involved is included under "Legal Proceedings" in Item 1 of Part II.
+A description of material legal actions in which we are currently involved is included under "Legal Proceedings" in Note 10 to the condensed consolidated financial statements.
 We cannot predict the outcome of these suits with certainty, and we are incurring expenses in the defense of these matters.
-In addition, recent court decisions, including some that erode protections under the Employee Retirement Income Security Act, or ERISA, and legislative activity may increase our exposure for any of these types of claims.
 Therefore, these legal actions could have a material adverse effect on our financial position, results of operations and cash flows.